wimdavies/bank-tech-test/README.md

 ## My approach

 First, I made some notes on the requirements and acceptability criteria, drawing out features such as the sorting of transactions by descending date order and the formatting of amounts.
-In my design approach, I was keen to practice single-responsibility, and so early on I began working towards a three-class program design.
+In my design approach, I was keen to practise strong separation of concerns, and so early on I began working towards a three-class program design.
 I find I draft more fluidly on paper; here's a photo of my paper diagram, which as you can see went through several revisions as I designed upwards from the `Transaction` class and thought of some more elegant solutions:

 <img src="images/paper_diagram.jpg" alt="Photo of my working diagram on paper" height="400"/>

-Here's an Excalidraw diagram of the final design:
+Here's an Excalidraw diagram of the final design (_NB_ some aspects now outdated due to revisions detailed below in 'Update' section):

 <img src="images/diagram.png" alt="My final diagram in Excalidraw" width="600"/>

 I made some decisions early on that affected the outward growth of the program.
 Of note:

-- choosing to take the deposit/withdrawal acceptance criteria somewhat at face value, and that therefore a `Transaction` would take an amount and a date string as arguments
+* choosing to take the deposit/withdrawal acceptance criteria somewhat at face value, and that therefore a `Transaction` would take an amount and a date string as arguments
-- having an `Account` that holds an array of `Transaction` instances
+* having an `Account` that holds an array of `Transaction` instances
-- `Account` performing balance calculations and updating its `Transaction`s accordingly
+* `Account` performing balance calculations and updating its `Transaction`s accordingly

 Areas for improvement:

-- I am not convinced that `Account#calculate_balances` is the best solution, since it modifies instance variables rather than returning something
+* I am not convinced that `Account#calculate_balances` is the best solution, since it modifies instance variables rather than returning something
-- While I like the flexibility that the current `Transaction` date solution offers, the 'strictness' of binding each new `Transaction` to a `Date.now` might be a better constraint on user behaviour (depending on the envisaged context)
+* While I like the flexibility that the current `Transaction` date solution offers, the 'strictness' of binding each new `Transaction` to a `Date.now` might be a better constraint on user behaviour (depending on the envisaged context)
-- In my TDD process, I emphasised integration testing over unit testing (with the exception of the `Transaction` class).
+* In my TDD process, I emphasised integration testing over unit testing (with the exception of the `Transaction` class).
 I could certainly write more unit tests that mock parent classes' dependencies on their children

 Thanks for reading!
 I would welcome feedback.

+### Update

+Since receiving feedback on my first submission, I have made the following revisions to my program:

+* `Statement` now has meaningful unit testing

+* `Transaction` now initalizes with `Time.now`, so the date is assigned automatically.
+This is mocked correctly throughout the test suites

+* `Account#calculate_balances` now returns an ordered array of balances, which is integrated with the matching transaction data by `Statement`

+* The logic and output of `Statement#print_statement` are now separate.
+The logic has been extracted into a private `build_statement` method, the single string return of which is `puts`ed by `print_statement`